MartinezAgullo/TechChallenge_VGS/README.md

 Figure 10:  Plot the sentiment score vs customer ID.
 The majority of customers have an average positive experience.

 ## Part 4: Real-world scenario
+**Topic modelling**

+**Positive ::**  Key terms such as "fast", "works", "delivery", "perfectly", "quality" suggest that the positive feedback is focused on fast delivery, the product working perfectly, and the overall quality.
+The terms acceptable", "expectations", "exceeded", "happy", "purchase" indicate that, in some skituations,the products or services exceeded the customer's expectations.

+**Negative ::**  Some customers are highly dissatisfied with the quality of the products, stating that they are poorly made or do not match the descriptions provided (key Terms: "terrible", "described", "poor", "quality", "recommend").
+The wide usage of terms such us "arrived", "damaged", "unhelpful", "described", and "terrible" highlights problems with products arriving damaged and customer service being unhelpful in resolving these issues.
+Other issue is that customers are reporting that products are breaking easily, leaving them unhappy with their purchases("broke", "one", "unhappy", "use").

 **Actionable Insights for Business Improvement**